bobek-balinek/mustachex/readme.md

 });
 ```

-Turning layout off on a per-route basis can then be achieved by passing `{ layout: false }`.
+Turning layout off on a per-route basis can then be achieved by passing `{ layout: false }` to `res.render`.